The BBC Wildlife Fund

 How The Decision is Made

 Applications to the fund by projects are submitted to Board of Trustees and assessed according to the strict criteria set out when the fund was initially set up.
-Now, unlike many other grant applications, the criteria for the BC Wildlife Fund aren’t as complicated.
+Now, unlike many other grant applications, the criteria for the BBC Wildlife Fund aren’t as complicated.

 It is very simple in the fact that the project has to protect a key species within an ecosystem, involve the community and addresses a clear plight.
 The application must also have some evidence of being a success in the past and demonstrate how it will continue to be a success in the future.